Transportation-Related Expenses (TRE) Payments

 Mileage Verification

-Mileage claimed is verified by any of the following methods:
+The mileage claimed is verified by any of the following methods:

 • Street Map

-• “General Affidavit” (SCD 101) signed by the client
+• Sworn Statement (SCD 101) or Sworn Statement (GEN 853) signed by the client

 https://www.mapquest.com

-• VTA Home Page
+• Valley Transportation Agency (VTA) Home Page

 Mileage Payment Rate

 Mileage reimbursement payments are paid to CWES clients who choose to drive their own vehicle.
 The rate paid is the same rate used to reimburse County employees.
-The current rate is $0.67 per mile.
+The current rate is $0.70 per mile.

-Reimbursement of Car Pool Fees
+Reimbursement of Carpool Fees

-If a client is in a car pool and pays the driver, reimburse the client at the cost of the actual amount paid to the driver or the mileage payment rate, whichever is less.
+If a client is in a carpool and pays the driver, reimburse the client at the cost of the actual amount paid to the driver or the mileage payment rate, whichever is less.
 The client must provide a written statement of the fee paid to the driver.
 The driver must sign and date the statement and list the period included in the cost(s).
 The amount reimbursed to the client cannot be more than the mileage payment rate.

 Reimbursement of Parking Fees